TreebornGorz/The-Monastery/README.md

 The final version of the demo will contain: Multiple Endings, Replayability, Environmental Interactions, and Basic Agency.

-I expect the main project to contain extreme adult (NSFW) content in order to make player agency achievable.
-However, this demo may have a toggle option to censor adult content in the future.
+The main project will contain _extreme_ adult (NSFW) content in order to make player agency actually achievable.
+However, this demo will not contain any of that content.

-Any players that wish to report bugs, ask questions, or contribute to development can contact me @thearchmagedev@gmail.com
+Any players that wish to report bugs or ask questions can contact me @thearchmagedev@gmail.com

 -Black Dahlia Studios

 Note: This project is greatly inspired by Zork.
 Interactive Fiction engines give players a great deal of agency, but generally lack a developed narrative.
 Visual novels contain developed narratives but often rob players of their agency.
 My dream is to combine these elements in a single project.

-Alpha Version 0.0
+Current Version: Alpha V0.0
+Description: Passages, Endings, and Interactions are currently under development.

+Next Version: Alpha V0.1
+Upcoming Features: _Basic_ Player Agency, Multiple Endings, and numerous Interactions